MuhammadAnwarBadat/personal_space/README.md

 # Configuring Github using Git Bash

-git config --global user.name "Your User Name" git config --global user.email "Your Email" git config --list
+git config --global user.name "Your User Name" \m git config --global user.email "Your Email" \m git config --list

 # Clone and Status

-Clone - Cloning a repository on your local machine git clone <add link of remote repo here>
+Clone - Cloning a repository on your local machine \m git clone <add link of remote repo here> \m

-Status -  Displays the state of the code git status
+Status -  Displays the state of the code \m git status

-# There are 4 status of files in Github
+# There are 4 status files on GitHub

-1. untracked - Files which are not tracked by Git yet
+1. untracked - Files that are not tracked by Git yet \m
-2. modified - changes tracked by Git
+2. modified - changes tracked by Git \m
-3. staged - files are ready to be committed
+3. staged - files are ready to be committed \m
 4. unmodified - unchanged files, nothing to commit

 # Add and Commit

-add - adds new or changed files in your working localise directory to the Git staging area git add <file name> (for specific file) git add . (for all the files in the directory)
+add - adds new or changed files in your working localize directory to the Git staging area \m git add <file name> (for specific file) \m git add . (for all the files in the directory) \m

-commit - it's a comment or record of change git commit -m "Put your comments inside these parenthesis"
+commit - it's a comment or record of change \m git commit -m "Put your comments inside these parentheses"

 # Push Command

-push - upload local files to remote repository git push origin main (main is not by default by default is master you have to change it to main)
+push - upload local files to the remote repository \m git push origin main (main is not by default by default is master you have to change it to main)

 # Init Command

-init - used to create new Git repo
+init - used to create a new Git repo \m

-git init
+git init \m
-git remote add origin <Put your remote repo link here>
-git remote -v (to check or verify remote repo) git branch (to check which branch you are at) git branch -M main (to rename branch) git push origin main
+git remote add origin <Put your remote repo link here> \m git remote -v (to check or verify remote repo) \m git branch (to check which branch you are at) \m git branch -M main (to rename branch) \m git push origin main

 # Branch Commands

-git branch (to check branch)
-git branch -M main (to rename branch) git checkout <write branch name here> (to navigate between the brnaches) git checkout -b <write name of new branch here> (to create a new branch) git branch -d <write branch name here> (to delete a branch)
+git branch (to check branch) \m git branch -M main (to rename branch) \m git checkout <write branch name here> (to navigate between the branches) \m git checkout -b <write the name of the new branch here> (to create a new branch) \m git branch -d <write branch name here> (to delete a branch)

 # Merging Code

-Way 1:
+Way 1: \m
-git diff <write branch name here> (to compare commits, branches, files and more) git merge <write branch name here> (to merge two branches)
+git diff <write branch name here> (to compare commits, branches, files, and more) \m git merge <write branch name here> (to merge two branches) \m

-Way 2:
+Way 2: \m
-Create a pull request
+Create a pull request \m